 - Open the charging case lid.

 - Press and hold the button on the back of the case for at least 15 seconds.
 The case's internal light between the AirPods will flash white and then amber, indicating the AirPods have been reset.
+(On AirPods 2 and Apple's optional Wireless Charging Case, this light is located on the front of the case.)

 - Open the case near your iOS device to re-run the pairing process.